jchavarri/javierchavarri.com/newsite/content/posts/data-first-and-data-last-a-comparison.md

     "ReasonML",
     "BuckleScript"
   ],
-  "summary": "A technical post about data-first and data-last: a comparison, covering OCaml, ReasonML, BuckleScript" }
+  "summary": "A technical post about data-first and data-last: a comparison, covering OCaml, ReasonML, BuckleScript", "image": "/images/data-first-and-data-last-a-comparison-01.jpg" }
 ---